 Air quality

 We have a direct remit to regulate, control, monitor and act as a consultee on many activities that may influence air quality in Scotland.
-Under the Pollution Prevention and Control (Scotland) Regulations 2012 we regulate and monitor certain industrial activities in Scotland that can generate airborne pollution, and, under the Environment (Scotland) Act 1995, we work with, and direct where necessary, local authorities to monitor, manage and improve Scottish air quality.
+Under the Pollution Prevention and Control (Scotland) Regulations 2012 we regulate and monitor certain industrial activities in Scotland that can generate airborne pollution, and, under the Environment Act 1995, we work with, and direct where necessary, local authorities to monitor, manage and improve Scottish air quality.

 We also seek to advise and engage government, industry and the public on pollution control and other environmental issues, and we work towards Scottish, UK and EU objectives and targets set to address global climate change and the transboundary movements of pollutants.